Roger Härtl: Career

 Härtl's scientific work focuses on traumatic brain injury (TBI) and he has lectured and published on the surgical treatment of spine disorders, traumatic brain injury, and spinal cord injury.
 In conjunction with the Brain Trauma Foundation in New York, where he serves as a member of the Medical Advisory Board, Härtl helped develop the treatment guidelines for the medical and surgical management of head injury that are used nationwide.

 Grants and awards

-In 2011 Härtl and his colleague at Cornell in Ithaca, Larry Bonassar, were awarded a $100,000 grant from the NFL to help develop a new generation of artificial discs for the spine.
-Härtl and Bonassar have also received $400,000 in funding from AOSpine and the AOFoundation.
+In 2011, Härtl and his colleague at Cornell in Ithaca, Larry Bonassar, were awarded a $100,000 grant from the NFL to help develop a new generation of artificial discs for the spine.